coolteemf/DeepPhysX/Example/SOFA/Features/README.md

 The same application is implemented in CORE examples, this is the SOFA compatible version of the application.
 These examples illustrate the main features of DeepPhysX framework.

 > :warning: **PyTorch usage**: This working session uses the Fully Connected implementation from DeepPhysX_Torch package, please make sure it is installed if you want to run training scripts.
-Otherwise, you can download training data and / or trained network by running ___.

 ### Content